🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 Use GSC to find search terms people actually use to find your site

-If you aren’t ready to use Keyword Planner yet, Google Search Console (GSC) can help you brainstorm.
+If you aren't ready to use Keyword Planner yet, Google Search Console (GSC) helps you brainstorm keyword ideas.
 Check the Performance tab to see the top search queries that drove impressions and clicks to your website.
-Note that you can also use Google Analytics to find search terms, but the available list of keywords tends to be much shorter.

 google keywords google suggest